Compare the 5 Best Ecommerce Software

 Now you’ve had an overview of the best hosted and self-hosted ecommerce solutions on the market, and know exactly what to look out for, you can choose the best solution for your online store.

-Let’s recap the six best hosted and self-hosted ecommerce solutions:
+Let’s recap the five best hosted and self-hosted ecommerce solutions:

 Finding the best ecommerce software is not an easy task when you’re trying to figure out how to sell online.